dude1141/databricks_sma/README.md

 databricks_practice
 points to remember

-1)cluster pools resources for you cluster pools of resources for you using lcuster pools
+1)  cluster pools resources for you cluster pools of resources for you using lcuster pools

-2)job clusters are not created manually,
+2)  job clusters are not created manually,

-3)ADLS azure data lake storage
+3)  ADLS azure data lake storage

       session scope authentication
       cluster scope authentication
       Azure active directory---looks at roles user has been assigned to ADLS using IAM Unity catalog--admin can assign permission to users---premium

 4)  comes with two 2 keys

     access keys--- spark.conf.set("fs.azure,account.key...windows.net","adsfsdafs")
     reference data from ADLs---from databricks we need driver called abfs(Azure blob file system)